An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Problem Statement and system model

-In this section we describe the communication and radar channel model and explain how the radar performs the targets parameters estimation.
-We consider a total bandwidth $B$ which we divide into $N$ small bands with central frequencies $f_0$,$f_1$,...,$f_{N-1}$ such that $\Delta f=\frac{B}{N}$.
-An \gls{OFDM} symbol is a packet of $N$ modulated data transmitted at the same time on $f_0$,$f_1$,...,$f_{N-1}$.
-The \gls{OFDM} useful time $T$ is given by $T=\frac{1}{\Delta f}$.\\ After mapping the bits in \gls{QAM}, an inverse Fourier transform \gls{IFFT} is applied to the \gls{QAM} data to generate the \gls{OFDM} symbols in the time domain.
-Subsequently, a~\gls{CP} is added between consecutive symbols to combat~\gls{ISI} at the receiver.
-Several~\gls{OFDM} symbols are compound to obtain an~\gls{OFDM} frame.
-The signal goes through a multi-path channel to which an~\gls{AWGN} is added.
-At the receiver, in order to retrieve the transmitted data, the inverse operations are executed: First, the~\gls{CP} is removed, then an~\gls{FFT} is performed on the~\gls{OFDM} symbols and the received counterpart of the original bits are obtained as depicted in \mbox{Fig. \ref{OFDM_JCAS_Process}}.\\
+In this section, we describe the communication and radar channel model and explain how the radar performs the target parameter estimation.
+We consider a total bandwidth $B$ which can be divided into $N$ small bands with central frequencies $f_0$,$f_1$\dots$f_{N-1}$ such that $\Delta f=\frac{B}{N}$.
+An \gls{OFDM} symbol is a packet of $N$ modulated data transmitted at the same time on $f_0$,$f_1$\dots$f_{N-1}$.
+The \gls{OFDM} symbol duration $T$ is thus given by $T=\frac{1}{\Delta f}$.
+After modulating bits by \gls{QAM}, \gls{IFFT} is applied to the \gls{QAM} data symbols to generate \gls{OFDM} waveforms in the time domain.
+Subsequently, a~\gls{CP} is added between consecutive symbols to mitigate~\gls{ISI}.
+Several~\gls{OFDM} waveforms are summed up to obtain an~\gls{OFDM} frame.
+The signal goes through a \gls{HPA} and the communication antenna Tx transmits it.
+The channel is a multi-path channel, to which an~\gls{AWGN} is added.
+At the radar, inverse operations are executed.
+First, the~\gls{CP} is removed, and then \gls{FFT} is performed on the~\gls{OFDM} bandpass signals.
+Finally, after the spectral division, targets detection algorithm is applied.
+The holistic process of transmission and detection is depicted in \mbox{Fig. \ref{OFDM_JCAS_Process}}.\\ We assume that the complex symbols $\{a_{k,l}\}$ are generated after~\gls{QAM} modulation.
+Taking \gls{IFFT} on the zeroth \gls{OFDM} symbol $a_{k,0}$, the~\gls{OFDM} symbol sampled at sampling time $T_0=\frac{T}{N}$ can be represented as \cite{Braun2014OFDMRA}\mbox{:}

+which is the \gls{IFFT} of the \gls{QAM} symbols.\\ Taking into account the \gls{CP} transmission time $T_{cp}$, an \gls{OFDM} symbol transmission time $T_s$ becomes $T_s = T+T_{cp}$.
+In terms of the number of symbols, we have $N_s=N+N_{cp}$, where $N_{cp}$ is the number of complex symbols transmitted during $T_{cp}$.
+Assuming that an \gls{OFDM} frame is composed of $M$ \gls{OFDM} symbols, the transmitted signal can be represented as:\\